GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

 An artifact that you can transfer levels of your elf ascension to and it grows stronger.
 - could lead to sapiant weapons. maybe telepathically linked to character

+plague resistance is used to determine success of spy animals scheme